FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 ## IMPORTANT: UNDER CONSTRUCTION AND VALIDATION

 <br/>
 ## IMPORTANT: Since this generator software has beta status only, please check the generated install and uninstall scripts very carefully before using them in a production version of an addon.
 Usage is at your own risk!
-In particular, the webuiInsert section may be incomplete, e.g. if the device needs specific DEV_HIGHLIGHT entries like ''hb-ou-mp3-led'.
-Please handle those entries manually.
 Thanks.
 Your feedback and enhancement proposals are welcome!
+Please let me know if the generator is creating wrong or incomplete install and uninstall scripts.
+Please send me a PN in such a case: FUEL4EP @ https://homematic-forum.de
 <br/>

+# NEWS 2nd June 2021:
+- code has been restructured in order to support also subset definitions in rftypes XML
+- easymodes references are extracted and the concerning paramset definition are supressed in the translation XML control file
+- option ids are extracted
+- the addon generator has been proven to work correctly for 'hb-ep-devices-addon' installed on a RaspberryMatic 3.57.5.2021052
+- the addon generator tends to extract a few more entries than the manually generated install and uninstall scripts e.g. of JP-HB-Devices-addon
+- all entries are getting an author specific prefix, e.g. 'F6' in case of FUEL4EP

+# Known unsupported features (currently no plan for support)

+- Modifications of '/www/rega/esp/channels.htm' are not supported, e..g for 'hb-ou-mot-servo'
+- if some extracted options turn out to be unnecessary, please delete them manually in the created XML control file for addon generator [AsksinPP_addon_generator_control_file.xml](./AsksinPP_addon_generator_control_file.xml)

+# Short description

-- creates install and uninstall scripts required in [../src/addon/](../src/addon/)
+- creates the install and uninstall scripts required in [../src/addon/](../src/addon/)
 - a singular install 'install_<addon_name>' is newly introduced instead of the previous style of one install script per device
 - a singular uninstall 'uninstall_<addon_name>' is newly introduced instead of the previous style of one uninstall script per device